djeada/Linux-Notes/notes/managing_users.md

 The visudo command will automatically verify your syntax and refuse to save if there are any errors.
 A faulty /etc/sudoers file may prevent you from accessing your server every again!

 ### Changing users
-<i>su</i> without any arguments will launch the root user's subshell.
+`su` without any arguments will launch the root user's subshell.
 If you want to access another user's account, you have to provide their username.

 ```bash
 su adam